 Agents Identification

-Alignment is defined by non-violent, non-monopolistic action; dentification is achieved through an agent’s ability to construct a coherent life story over time.
+Alignment is defined by non-violent, non-monopolistic action; identification is achieved through an agent’s ability to construct their coherent life story over time.

 vision